spryker/spryker-docs/docs/pbc/all/search/202212.0/third-party-integrations/algolia.md

 {% info_block infoBox "Note" %}

-You can retrieve Algolia search results from the Spryker API endpoint `GET /catalog-search`.
-The Spryker Storefront will soon be supported.
+With the current ACP Algolia PBC you can retrieve Algolia search results in your frontend from the Spryker API endpoint `GET /catalog-search`.
+The Spryker Storefront (Yves) will soon be supported.

 {% endinfo_block %}